The Waste Framework Directive (2008/98/EC) also contains key provisions for steel for packaging and was similarly reviewed in 2018.

 The Packaging & Packaging Waste Directive (PPWD) directive contains provisions on the prevention of packaging waste, on the re-use of packaging and on the recovery and recycling of packaging waste.
 The PPWD has played an important role in developing efficient recycling and recovery schemes throughout Europe and paving the way towards an internal market for packaging and packaging waste in the European Union.
 It sets, notably, the packaging recycling targets for EU member states.

 It originally came into force in 1994 with a first amendment in 2004 and a new amendment in May 2018 as part of the EU Circular Economy Package.
-A new revision is underway with release of the proposal likely be in Autumn 2022.
+A new revision is underway with release of the European Commission’s the Packaging and Packaging Waste Regulation (PPWR) proposal in November 2022.

-Read more APEAL’s position on the PPWD in our position paper here.
+Read more APEAL’s position on the PPWR in our position paper here.